-- § 1.
-The Vice-Rector for Educational and Student Affairs will decide after receiving the outcome of the aptitude test if the prospective student may enrol for the degree programme, study programme or course units for which he wishes to register.
-If the aptitude test shows that the prospective student has not reached the required level compared with the average group of secondary school graduates, he will not be allowed to enrol. - § 2.
+§ 1.
+The Vice-Rector for Educational and Student Affairs will decide after receiving the outcome of the aptitude test if the prospective student may enrol for the degree programme, study Teaching and examination regulations, version approved by the Academic Council.

+programme or course units for which he wishes to register.
+If the aptitude test shows that the prospective student has not reached the required level compared with the average group of secondary school graduates, he will not be allowed to enrol.

+§ 2.
 The Vice-Rector for Educational and Student Affairs will inform the prospective student of the decision within one month of receiving the findings of the aptitude test.
 A positive result is valid for a period of five years.